papermerge/documentation/docs/backup-restore.md

     $ docker exec 914dda21dd3d restore.sh /my-backup.tar.gz

-If "admin" user already existed in backup file, then "admin"'s password will be set to the one from the backup file.
+If "admin" user already existed in backup file, then admin's password will be set to the one from the backup file.

 ## Backup File Structure

-The result of backup operation is a (zipped) tar archive which contains following:
+The backup file is a gzipped tar archive with following content:

 1. `backup.json` file
 2. `ocr/` folder